Lee Harris (editor): Tor Publishing Group

+In July 2025 IGN announced the launch of a new graphic novel company — Cosmic Lighthouse — co-owned by Harris and Paul Cornell.
+The company's first title — Salvation's Child by Adrian Tchaikovsky — was named "one of the biggest new titles appearing at [San Diego Comic Con]".

 Work life

 Harris travels extensively between his home in the UK and Tordotcom Publishing's Head Office on Broadway in New York.
 He is also a regular at several British and international conventions, including FantasyCon (UK), the World Fantasy Convention, WorldCon and CONvergence (Minneapolis), where he has been a Guest of Honor on two occasions.
 On February 8, 2019, he was named as the Guest of Honour for the Canadian science fiction convention, Can*Con.